 What if I want to sell but my co-owner/s don’t?

 Your Joint Ownership Agreement should include a mechanism allowing one party act on their desire to sell the house.
 The remaining co-owners are given the first right of refusal to buy that person’s share at fair market value.
 If that doesn’t happen, the selling co-owner may sell his/her share to another party or require the property to be placed on the market.
-For that reason you should also include a mechanism to force the sale of the property.
+For that reason you may want to include provisions such as a minimum period prior to a sale, and also include a mechanism to force the sale of the property.

 What costs should our agreement cover?